Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-server.md

 ### Create a Client

 Clients are responsible for getting and processing/adapting the data received by the GTM server-side container.
 Then it makes the data available to tags, triggers, and variables in that container.
 When you create a new server container, it creates two clients automatically, Universal Analytics, and GA4.
-You can also link your web container as a client.
+You can also use your server-side template as a proxy for a web container or create your custom client template in the `Template` section.

 ![Server Container Client Type](../../assets/images/gtm/gtm-server-container-client-type.png)